Advertiser Disclosure

 3. Doctor’s Cave Beach, Jamaica

 Doctor’s Cave Beach is a private beach area that lets visitors feel like they have a tropical paradise all to themselves.
-There is a small fee to access Doctor’s Cave which is put towards maintaining the sand and the water to keep the area pristine for visitors.
+There is a small fee to access Doctor’s Cave, which is put toward maintaining the sand and the water to keep the area pristine for visitors.
 There’s also a restroom, changing area, and shower area you’re free to use once you’re on the beach.

-There are restaurants and a snorkeling rental nearby.
-You don’t have to worry about lugging a beach bag full of food and equipment onto the sand.
+There are restaurants and a snorkeling rental nearby, so you don’t have to worry about lugging a beach bag full of food and equipment onto the sand.
 You can even rent a beach towel.
-The water is the signature bright turquoise color people come to expect from their Caribbean vacations.
+The water is the signature bright turquoise people have come to expect from their Caribbean vacations.

-You’re free to explore the area’s waters on your own since the current is gentle.
-However, there are also guided tours available if you don’t want to miss anything.
+You’re free to explore the area’s waters on your own, since the current is gentle.
+However, there are also guided tours.

 4. Kokoye Beach, Haiti